esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 ## Introduction

-This lesson is heavily based on existing lessons from Carpentries; namely:
+This lesson is heavily based on existing lessons from The Carpentries Incubator; namely:

  1. [Introduction to Working with MRI Data in Python](https://carpentries-incubator.github.io/SDC-BIDS-IntroMRI/)
  2. [Introduction to dMRI](https://carpentries-incubator.github.io/SDC-BIDS-dMRI/)